Before deciding what type of dog to get, you might want to read up on the important differences between them.

 With 193 breeds recognized by the American Kennel Club, you’ll want to learn and carefully consider the qualities and characteristics of each group.

-Here’s a comprehensive guide to dog breeds on what you need to consider before you take the plunge and get a dog.
+Here’s a list of frequently asked dog questions to help in your decision-making before you take the plunge and get a dog.

 1. What size of dog are you looking for?

 If you cannot pinpoint a specific weight, then think of a breed close to their size.

 Mini dogs could be the size of a Chihuahua, medium size is a Beagle, a large size is a Labrador, and an extra-large size is a greyhound or English Sheep Dog.

 2. If you know the size of the dog you want, do you have enough room for it?

 Just because you have a postage stamp apartment doesn’t mean you cannot own an English Sheep Dog.

 As long as your pet has the opportunity to get plenty of exercise outside – either in their own backyard or a long walk in the park – room may not be a factor.